flatpak/flatpak.github.io/source/hello-world.html.haml.markdown

   ## 4. Put the app in a repository

   Congratulations, you've made an app!
 To be able to install it, you need to put it in a repository.
-This is done with the build-export command:
+This is done with the build-export command.
+From the parent of the `hello` directory, run:

   <pre>
   <span class="unselectable">$ </span>flatpak build-export repo hello